Use WELCOME10 for 10% OFF your first order

 What Are Microgreens?

 Microgreens are young vegetable and herb seedlings, harvested just 7–14 days after germination — right after their first true leaves appear.
-They're not sprouts (those are grown in water with no soil), and they're not full-grown plants either.
+They're not sprouts (those are grown in water with no soil) — see our microgreens vs sprouts guide for a full comparison.
+They're not full-grown plants either.
 They're the sweet spot in between.

 Think of them as baby versions of plants like radish, sunflower, mustard, broccoli, or pea shoots.
 They're tiny, but don't let the size fool you.
 Microgreens pack a serious nutritional punch that their fully grown versions can barely match.